Mountain Medicine 12 CPD credits

 The lectures … were highly relevant and interesting.
 Nice to keep it short and snappy but with clear advice and messages.

 Lots of topics covered in a short space of time; great intro to mountain medicine.

 Inspiring.
 Nice to have teaching on the hills.

 Doctors of all grades, nurses, medical students or anyone else with an interest in mountain medicine are welcome to attend.
 No prior climbing or expedition experience is required but you must be reasonably fit.
 Whether you are flirting with the idea of accompanying a team up Kilimanjaro, bolstering your CV or simply want a fun, inspiring educational weekend in the Welsh mountains, Mountain Medicine will satisfy your aims.
 20 out of 20 course delegates in 2013 would recommend this course to others.

 What’s covered on Mountain Medicine?

 This is a busy two days with loads of practical sessions, group work, lectures and discussions.
-In 2012 and 2013 we used the very comfy Ben’s Bunkhouse as a base (with showers) for lectures, sleeping and eating where we also have easy access to the majestic hills of Snowdonia, North Wales.
 There’s lots to learn about mountain craft and this course will give you an excellent grounding.
 Many students arrive early or stay on to explore under their own steam.
 We issue a comprehensive course manual with a lot of “bonus” material (see note below).